Next: Remote Protocol, Previous: Installing GDB, Up: Top [Contents][Index]

 maint show demangler-warning action

 When GDB reports an internal problem (error or warning) it gives the user the opportunity to both quit GDB and create a core file of the current GDB session.
-These commands let you override the default behaviour for each particular action, described in the table below.
+These commands let you override the default behavior for each particular action, described in the table below.

 You can specify that GDB should always (yes) or never (no) quit.
 The default is to ask the user what to do.